roshnichouhan/QR-CODE-GENETRATOR/README.md

 ## 📋 How to Use

-1. 📂 Open the project in any web browser by launching the `index
+1. 📂 Open the project in any web browser by launching the `index. s